sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/creating_campaign_from_patches.md

 (See "[Actions](./actions.md)" for more information about how actions are executed.)

-The output, a set of patches, can either be saved into a file by redirecting it:
+The output, a set of patches, can be saved into a file by redirecting it:

 ```
 src actions exec -f action.json > patches.json